RhetTbull/mdinfo/README.md

   -h, --no-header                Do not print headers with CSV output.
   -0, --null-separator           Use null character as field separator with
                                  -p/--print.
+  -u, --undefined TEXT           String to use for undefined values.
+Default is
+                                 empty string for standard output and --csv and `null` for --json.
   -d, --delimiter TEXT           Field delimiter for CSV output.
 Default is
                                  comma (,).
 To use tab as delimiter, use `-d '\t'` or `-d tab`.